Suspect's parents charged in Michigan school shooting

-PONTIAC, Mich. — A prosecutor in Michigan filed involuntary manslaughter charges Friday against the parents of a boy who is accused of killing four students at Oxford High School, after saying earlier that their actions went "far beyond negligence."
+OXFORD TOWNSHIP, Mich. — A prosecutor filed involuntary manslaughter charges Friday against the parents of a 15-year-old accused of killing four students and wounding seven other people at a Michigan High School.

-Jennifer and James Crumbley were charged with four counts of involuntary manslaughter.
-Under Michigan law, an involuntary manslaughter charge can be pursued if prosecutors believe someone contributed to a situation where harm or death was high.
-If convicted, they could face up to 15 years in prison.
+James and Jennifer Crumbley were charged with four counts each of involuntary manslaughter.

+Authorities have said Ethan Crumbley opened fire shortly before 1 p.m.
+Tuesday at Oxford High School, roughly 30 miles (50 kilometers) north of Detroit.
+Seven students and a teacher were shot before Crumbley surrendered to sheriff's deputies.

 "The parents were the only individuals in the position to know the access to weapons," Oakland County prosecutor Karen McDonald said Thursday.
 The gun "seems to have been just freely available to that individual."

-Four students were killed and seven more people were injured.
-Three were in hospitals in stable condition.
+Four students were killed and seven more people were injured, including a student who remained in critical condition.

 The semi-automatic gun was purchased legally by Crumbley's father last week, according to investigators.